Transformer-Based Fault-Tolerant Control for Fixed-Wing UAVs Using Knowledge Distillation and In-Context Adaptation: Introduction

 The contributions of this work are as follows:

 \begin{itemize} \item We present a novel learning framework based on teacher-student knowledge distillation for learning fault-tolerant policies in fixed-wing UAVs.
 In this framework, the teacher agent is trained using RL on privileged environment information to address partial observability limitations, then a student agent is trained without privileged information using the teacher's interactions with the environment. \item We design a transformer-based flight controller that utilizes in-context learning to adapt its behavior in real-time as UAV dynamics change due to failures.
-This controller employs a context of past states to determine actions, eliminating the need for fault detection methods. \item We conduct a comparative study against state-of-the-art methods, addressing not only actuator faults but also significant structural damage scenarios. \end{itemize}
+This controller employs a context of past states to determine actions, eliminating the need for fault detection methods.
+Moreover, Lyapunov-based concepts are included to encourage controller stability. \item We conduct a comparative study against state-of-the-art methods, addressing not only actuator faults but also significant structural damage scenarios. \end{itemize}